|

 "You will not live at all soon," the creature rasped.
 It reached

-its arms up and smoothed back the fringe of hair and began to open the
+its arms up and smoothed back the fringe of hair as it began to open the

 By the time the process had finished there were less witnesses than before.